devstark-com/vue-api-service/README.md

   data: { key: 'value' }, // goes to the request body
   segments: { postId: 1 }, // replaces ':postId' in the endpoint url config with value
   params: { type: 'review' } // goes to url params: ?type=review,
-  headers: { 'x-authorization': 'token' } // goes to the request body })
+  headers: { 'x-authorization': 'token' } // goes to the request headers })
   .then(response => {
     console.log(response.data)